sanjabteam/sanjabteam.github.io/index.md

 php artisan sanjab:make:setting TestSettingController
 ```
 So you have a setting controller.
-setting controllers also have widgets but without table.
+setting controllers also have widgets but without the table.
-you can access setting value with `setting` function.
+you can access the setting value with `setting` function.

 ```php
 setting('group.fieldName')